 Carrots are an inexpensive addition to your dog’s regular diet and treat regimen.
 They are safe to serve daily and can be added to any feeding.

 When training your dog, carrots provide a healthy and low-calorie alternative to other dog treats.

 Letting your puppy chew on a frozen carrot can alleviate pain from teething.

 Whether you include carrots as a crunchy treat or add them to a recipe for additional sweetness, you’ll know you are strengthening your dog’s immune system, aiding in digestion, maintaining good vision and promoting overall nutritional balance.

-If you’re still wondering how can I feed my dog carrots, these books include some great carroty recipes and cooking tips for your canine companions.
+If you’re still wondering to prepare carrots for dogs, these books include some great carroty recipes and cooking tips for your canine companions.
 Enjoy!